2blane/OctoPrint-Webhooks/README.md

 @currentTime - The time of the event in number of seconds since the epoch.
 The epoch is usually January 1 1970, 00:00:00 (UTC).

+@percentCompleteMilestone - The last percent complete milestone.
+Usually this is used with the Print Progress event for the message text.

 @snapshot - This is a special parameter that can only be used on the first level of a dictionary.
 For instance, you can use it like this:
 ```